ChristianGleitzman/Sorting-Visualiser/README.md

 - Adding a feature that allows users to compare the performance of different sorting algorithms on the same data set.
 - Adding the ability to pause, rewind, and fast-forward the animation to study the sorting process in more detail.
 - Adding the ability to select the size of the data set to sort, so that the user can see how the performance of the algorithm changes as the data set grows.

+## Note
+The sorting algorithm visualizer is for educational purposes only.
+It is not recommended for use in production environments as the algorithms used may not be the most efficient for large data sets.